comsci-uwc-isak/unit-1-project-filipo18/README.md

 ### Solution proposoed
 Because user wants simple program based in terminal, I will be using bash.

+### Flow steps for every syntax
+**Install program**
+1. Tell user what default path is, offer him option to continue or to change path
+1. Move to install location
+1. Create all necessery folders
+1. Copy scripts from download location

+**Uninstall script**
+1. Move to program location
+1. Offer user option to cancel unistallation
+1. Delete whole program folder

+**Backup database script**
+1. Get location where user wants to back up data base
+1. Copy databse to location chosen by user

+**Create a new car - script**
+1. Get inputs
+1. Check number of arguments if 4 then continue, if not exit "message"
+1. Write to main file with one extra line.
+NOt erasing other entries
+1. Create car trip file with license plate.txt

+**Record car trip script**
+1. Get arguments from user, change them into variables
+1. Check number of arguments (license, plate, dateout, datein)
+1. Add data enetered by user to $plate.txt file

+**Delete a car script**
+1. Ask user which car to delete
+1. Check if user chose correctly
+1. Delete chosen $plate.txt file and car entery in maincarfile.txt

+**Create summary script**
+1. If user eneters license plate as argument, print total kilometers for this license plate
+1. If user enters all as an argument then show him total kilometers for all cars

+**Edit car script**
+1. This script first check if user eneterd correct number of arguments
+1. Then checks if car we want to edit even exists
+1. Than it finds car user wants in main car file
+1. Deletes it and than add the data

 ### Sucess Criteria
 This are mesurable outcomes